EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starbook-horizon.md

 * Screen Cleaning Cloth
 * Pre-installed Privacy Screen Protector

- Delivery

-Dispatch in

- 1 - 2 business days

-Free delivery with this computer

  Open warranty

  1-year limited warranty and technical support.
 Repairs, upgrades and changing operating systems do not void it.